RexJaeschke/user-documentation/guides/hack/02-generics/02-entities.md

 # Methods

-The `push` and `pop` methods in the classes example are generic in that they execute in the context of the type parameter `T`.
-However, a method can have its own type parameters, even if it does not belong to a generic class.
-Conside the library type `Pair`:
+Although the `push` and `pop` methods in the generic class type `Stack` in the Classes example above, they are not themselves generic.
+A generic method has its own type parameters, even if that method does not belong to a generic class.
+Consider the library type `Pair`:

 ```hack
 final class Pair<Tv1, Tv2> implements ConstVector<mixed> {